Boyd-B/boyd-b.github.io/_posts/2018/2018-2-28-add-update-query-string.markdown

 {% endhighlight %}

-This code looks at the current query string and replaces any matching values with the new value, or appends the new parameter.
 If you want duplicate query string arguments, simply don't remove the value.
 Just keep adding new query string parameters.

-## Change a query string parameter to fragment.
+### Change a query string parameter to fragment.

 Yes, this was a real requirement.